ON A WOODEN BIKE TO MECCA

 Sustainability in the Quran

-by Green Muslims 12 Feb, 2022
+by Green Muslims 12 February 2022

 The Quran is primarily a spiritual book, but it is also a 'green guide'.
 The message is also about our responsibility as human beings for everything that has been created.
 A responsibility to seek peace and keep the peace.
 We need standards, values and balance for this, both in our own inner world and in the outer world.
 After all, as human beings we are part of the world around us.